UCI Gravel World Championships 2025 route includes pass of Wijnandsrade Castle, Bronsdalweg climb and finish on gravel path

 South Limberg circuit of 50km serves as base for elite women's 131km event and elite men's 180km contest

 The Zuid-Limburg region of the Netherlands will welcome the fourth edition of the 2025 UCI Gravel World Championships, October 11-12.
-The first day will spotlight the elite women for 131 kilometres of racing for the rainbow jersey and the second day will see the elite men compete across 180km.
+The first day will spotlight the elite women for 131 kilometres and 1,190 metres of elevation gain for the rainbow jersey.
+The second day will see the elite men compete across 180km and take 1,650 metres of climbing.

 The elite women will ride two-and-a-half circuits and the elite men making three-and-a-half circuits.
-The first lap is a little different and features a 5km wide open paved road with some climbing to spread out the peloton after the start before hitting the first gravel section.
+The first lap is a little different and features a 5km wide, paved road with a climb of the Adsteeg (700 metres at 5% average gradient) to spread out the peloton before hitting the first gravel section.
+The next circuits bypass the Adsteeg and use a rural, unpaved road for about 15km to reconnect to the original loop near Kruis.

-After passing through Beek and Beekdaelen multiple times, the final half lap drops riders south after a final pass through Vroenhof and they will then follow an 11km stretch with two climbs to the finish in Maastricht.
+The course passes iconic landmarks of the region, including Wijnandsrade Castle, the Vaeshartelt country estate and the Sint Hubertusmolen windmill in Beek.
+After passing through Beek and Beekdaelen multiple times, the final half lap drops riders south after a final pass through Vroenhof and they will then follow an 11km stretch into Maastricht.

-Like the previous Worlds competitions held in Italy and Belgium, the terrain will be varied using paved surfaces for transitions, dirt roads, local paths and rolling hills.
+Like the previous Worlds competitions held in Italy and Belgium, the terrain will be varied using paved surfaces for transitions, dirt roads, local paths and rolling hills as well as a water crossing.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!